allegheny-college-cmpsc-201-spring-2024/lox/README.md

 challenge revolves around making this possible by altering the various levels of parsing, resolving, and interpreting function statements.

+The areas of work to achieve the above:

+* Parser.java
+* Resolver.java
+* Interpreter.java
+* LoxFunction.java

 Given that these bound methods are also _callables_ (or, as Nystrom calls them in program and text: "get expressions"), we need to force these `get`s to (if `function` calls) operate a lot like merely accessing a property -- not like calling a function.

+* Interpreter.java's `visitGetExpr` method
+* Perhaps a helper method in LoxFunction.java to determine if a function has required parameters at all (i.e. parameters property is `null`).

 #### Reflecting on this challenge